OnionUI/Onion/README.md

 4. Drag and drop your legally supplied ROMs to "/Roms/*system name*
 5. Drag and drop your legally acquired Retroarch BIOS set to "/BIOS" (Currently provided for testing purposes)

+Coming soon:
+- More native ports
+- Detailed Wiki
+- Drag and drop mods and themes.
+- Cleaned up per-system configs to hide redundant files (disc-based systems, etc)
+- More systems and enhancements!

+Known Issues (Most are stock kernel related):
+- Some NES roms crash.
+Seems to only pertain to ones that are meant for virtual console on 3DS.
+- .bin/.cue not recognized by PSX core.
+- Occasionally after adding or removing ROMs, ROM titles will vanish until you select them.
+Delete the *.db file in that systems ROM folder.
+- SNES core has some flickering on SuperFX chip games but runs faster than other cores.
+Will continue to try and find the best SNES core.
+- Large romsets (500ish) crash the menu back to the home screen.
+The current workaround is to press right on the D-Pad to enter coverart preview mode and scroll through the list there.
+- Favorites section missing.
+Only known workaround is to delete (or not copy over) .tmp_update folder.
+This *will* disable custom themes.
+- Some systems refuse to recognize boxart.
+No known workaround.
+- Due to a memory leak at the kernel level, sometimes after switching roms or systems multiple times (typically over a dozen), the UI glitches out and requires a reboot.

 Credit (I am a glorified Project Manager, these folks are the reason this exists):
 <br>Shaun Inman - Inspiration, Onion Logo, Onionizer theme engine, logo, Commander port: http://shauninman.com/
 <br>StubbornPixel - Lightbox photos and shoutouts: https://brbgaming.simplecast.com/